OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hadoop-create-linux-clusters-dotnet-sdk.md

                     OSType = NewClusterOSType,
                     Version = NewClusterVersion,

-                    // Use an Azure storage account as hello default storage DefaultStorageInfo = new AzureStorageInfo(ExistingStorageName, ExistingStorageKey, ExistingBlobContainer),
+                    // Use an Azure storage account as the default storage DefaultStorageInfo = new AzureStorageInfo(ExistingStorageName, ExistingStorageKey, ExistingBlobContainer),

-                    // Is hello cluster type RServer?
-If so, you can set hello EdgeNodeSize.
+                    // Is the cluster type RServer?
+If so, you can set the EdgeNodeSize.
-                    // Otherwise, hello default VM size is used.
+                    // Otherwise, the default VM size is used.
                     //EdgeNodeSize = "Standard_D12_v2",

                     Password = NewClusterPassword,